cyberw/aiolocust/README.md

 Tests are expressed in modern, explicitly asyncronous, syntax instead of relying on gevent monkey patching and implicit concurrency.

 We also plan to further emphasizes the "It's just Python"-approach.
 For example, if you want to take precise control of the ramp up and ramp down of a test, you shouldn't need to read the documentation, you should only need to know how to write code.
-We'll still provide the option of using prebuilt features too of course, but we'll try not to "build our users into a box".
+We'll still provide the option of using prebuilt features too of course, but we'll make an effort "build our users into a box", which was sometimes the case with Locust.

 ## OTEL Native